LearnFL/proj-web-express-blog/README.md

 Built using NodeJS, ExpresJS, MongoDB Atlas, Mongoose.

 #### Details Matter
-First letter in the title and the first letter of the first word in post will be capotilized automatically.
+First letter in the title and the first letter of the first word in post will be capitilized automatically.

 #### Watch Demo on YouTube
 https://youtu.be/GnotIu0cGA4